lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/loginCsrfSelfXSS/README.md

     ```

     * **NOTES**:
-        * alternatively, use any other method that logs victim user into attacker's account (scenario-dependent)
+        * alternatively, use any other method that logs victim user into attacker's user account (scenario-dependent)
         * compared to previous attack, prior to this step:
-            * not required to log victim user in
+            * not required to log victim's user account in
             * not opening an additional window from attacker's page

 3. trigger self-XSS